About John Lee Hooker

 Intro

-John Lee Hooker was born in Tutwiler, Tallahatchie County, Mississippi (not far from Clarksdale, Coahoma County) on August 22, 1917 (or possibly 1912 – most late findings point towards 1912).
-Johnnie also made Vance (Quitman and Tallahatchie counties, where his father was a share-cropper and spare-time preacher), and Lambert (Quitman, where his stepfather William Moore lived), and probably also his mother's birthplace Glendora in Tallahatchie County (all within a “stone’s throw” distance in the heart of the Mississippi delta) his home during the 1920s.
-He left the Clarksdale area for the first time already as a teenager and went to Memphis, to Knoxville, and to Cincinnati in the 1930s.
+John Lee Hooker was born in Tutwiler, Tallahatchie County, Mississippi (16 miles southeast of Clarksdale, Coahoma County) on August 22, 1917 (or possibly 1912 – most late findings point towards 1912).
+Johnnie also made Vance (Quitman and Tallahatchie counties, where his father was a share-cropper and spare-time preacher), and Lambert (Quitman, where his stepfather, amateur blues singer Will Moore, lived), and probably also his mother's birthplace Glendora in Tallahatchie County his home during the 1920s.
+All of these communities were located within a “stone’s throw” distance in the heart of the Mississippi Delta.
+John left the Clarksdale area for the first time already as a teenager and went to Memphis, to Knoxville, and to Cincinnati in the 1930s.
 In 1942 Lambert was his registered home.
-In 1943 he settled in Detroit, Michigan and started his career as a recording blues artist in the summer of 1948 (resulting in a ”lease” contract for Modern Records in Hollywood).
+In 1943 he settled in Detroit, Michigan and started his career as a recording blues artist in the summer of 1948 (resulting in a ”lease” contract for Bihari brothers’ Modern Records in Hollywood up to 1955).
 Still a resident of Detroit, he made his classic Vee-Jay recordings in Chicago up to 1965 and later was contracted to the New York City label ABC.
 In 1969 he made Oakland, California his new home.
 Hooker recorded a total of more than a 1000 songs up to his death on June 21, 2001 in his home in Los Altos, near San Francisco.
-His legacy includes almost 100 original albums and as many (certainly even more) CD compilations (and countless, strange and sometimes even super-interesting, reissue packages).
+His legacy includes more than 100 US original albums, more than 120 US original singles and several hundred LP/CD compilations.
 Many regard him as the “World’s Greatest Blues Singer” – well, I surely do (a great fan ever since his Travelin’ LP).
+This discography covers all of John Lee’s original albums plus all other essential records.

 1948-1954